-- Near infrared (also referred to as low level light therapy) uses special LEDs to permeate the outer surface of the skin and promote cell health and skin rejuvenation.
+Also referred to as low level light therapy, uses special LEDs to permeate the outer surface of the skin and promote cell health and skin rejuvenation.
 LEDs are effective because they can trigger a natural photo-biochemical reaction (similar to how plants use chlorophyll to convert sunlight into plant tissue).

-- Far infrared, which is by far the most common type used in commercial infrared saunas, helps pull toxins from the body and lower blood pressure.
+By far the most common type used in commercial infrared saunas, far infrared saunas help pull toxins from the body and lower blood pressure.

 Each type of infrared sauna comes with its own unique set of health benefits, and one isn’t necessarily better or worse than another.
-However, exposing yourself to all three types will clearly offer the most comprehensive health benefits, hence why many healing practitioners now encourage their patients to use or invest in a 3-in-1 full-spectrum infrared sauna.
+However, exposing yourself to all three types offers a wider range of comprehensive health benefits.
+This is why many healing practitioners now encourage their patients to use or invest in a 3-in-1 full-spectrum infrared sauna.